buccancs/gsr_rgbt_project/docs/future_improvements.md

-# GSR-RGBT Project Improvement Plan
+# GSR-RGBT Project Future Improvements

 ## Introduction

-This document outlines a comprehensive improvement plan for the GSR-RGBT (Galvanic Skin Response - RGB-Thermal) project.
-The plan is based on a thorough analysis of the current implementation, recent improvements, and future considerations identified in the project documentation.
-The goal is to provide a roadmap for enhancing the project's capabilities, robustness, and usability.
+This document outlines the planned future improvements for the GSR-RGBT (Galvanic Skin Response - RGB-Thermal) project.
+These improvements are based on a thorough analysis of the current implementation, recent enhancements, and identified opportunities for further development.
+The goal is to provide a clear roadmap for enhancing the project's capabilities, robustness, and usability.

 ## 1. Data Acquisition and Synchronization